 If you have a concern about a child, please call MASH on 0345 050 7666.

 Our first priority is of course your child’s welfare and we are required to take any reasonable action to ensure the safety of our pupils.
 However there may be occasions when we have reason to be concerned that a child may be subject to ill-treatment, neglect or other forms of abuse.
 We will ensure that our concerns about a child are discussed with his/her parents first, unless we have reason to believe that such a move would be contrary to the child’s welfare.
 In this case we are obliged to follow our Safeguarding and Child Protection procedures established by the Oxfordshire Safeguarding Children Board and inform Social Care of the concern.

 We work extremely closely with the Oxfordshire Safeguarding Children Board to access training and support.

-If you are worried about a child's safety please do not hesitate to contact Lisa Rowe (Headteacher) or Anna Poole (Deputy Headteacher) straight away.
+If you are worried about a child's safety please do not hesitate to contact Christian McGuinness (Headteacher), Anna Poole (Deputy Headteacher) or Anne Hipwell (Assistant Headteacher) straight away.

 What is safeguarding?

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.